typesafehub/conductr-doc/src/main/play-doc/developer/Dev-Quickstart.md

 * using an [sbt](http://www.scala-sbt.org/) plugin with your build; and/or
 * using `shazar` (we invented that name!)

 If you can make changes to the application or service that you bundle then `sbt-bundle` is what you will typically use.
 In fact you can even use sbt-bundle to produce bundles for other applications or services.
 However you may find yourself crafting a bundle from scratch and for the latter scenario.
-See the "legacy & third party bundles" section of the [bundles](Bundling-Existing.html) document for more information on that, and for a deep dive on bundles in general.
-For now, let's look at bundling a project that you have control of.
+See the [postgres-bdr](https://github.com/huntc/postgres-bdr) project for an example of wrapping a project that you do not have control over.
+For now though, let's look at bundling a project that you have control of.

 #### sbt-bundle